A Satellite’s Beam is also known as a footprint. What is a footprint?

 Some footprints have the satellite power written on the contours and also show the required dish size to receive a certain satellite transponder(s).
 There are some websites where you can get satellite footprints with the most common being lyngsat.com and satstar.net.

 With the help of a few screen clips I will show you how to interpret satellite footprints.
-Do you remember the last screen clipping from lyngsat for beginners?.
-This is a continuation from that post.
 By now you that the second last column gives the beam information.
 Take a look at the image below from lyngsat SES 5 satellite package.
 It shows only one transponder frequency 12015 V 29950.
 This is also the satellite that hosts the Zuku pay TV package.

 Notice the four footprints: we are interested in the Ku band footprints so we concentrate on the Sub Saharan and Nordic footprints.
 But take a look at the Nordic footprint, it is pointed at Northern Europe so its not receivable to a person in Sub Sahara Africa.
 All channels listed on lyngsat with the footprint Nordic are therefore not receivable.
 Click on the Sub Sahara Africa Ku band image.